webhintio/hint/.github/ISSUE_TEMPLATE/3-docs-bug.md

 Hi there 👋

+We're excited for your feedback to imoprove webhint's documentation!
 Before opening a new issue please make sure to search in the existing ones (even closed!) as they might contain information about workarounds, resolution, or progress updates.